guojunma/resources/rnaseqdiffex-examples/examples-RNAseq.md

 Among other things it shows how to run differential expression analysis on RNA-seq data sets using a variety of methods.
-We’ll get a sense at how the results differ across methods, though obviously doing this on a single data set is not a real evaluation.
-The example data set is the same “Gompers” Chd8 mutant data set we introduced in lecture 1.
+We’ll get a sense at how the results differ across methods, though obviously doing this on a single data set is not a systematic evaluation.

 # Setup